Average Handle Time: Strategies for Improving AHT in Your Call Center

 6. Set Clear Expectations

 Clearly communicate AHT goals to your team, but emphasize that quality should never be sacrificed for speed.
-Develop a balanced scorecard that considers AHT alongside other crucial metrics like customer satisfaction and first-call resolution.
+Develop a balanced scorecard that considers AHT alongside other important metrics like customer satisfaction and first-call resolution.

 By adopting these strategies, you can improve AHT without compromising the quality of service.
 The goal is to enhance efficiency while maintaining high standards of customer care.